enigmalea/enigmalea.quest/src/content/docs/fandom/dragonage/timeline.md

   I have compiled the short stories as eBooks for easier reading.
 Old copies are available for download on my [Google Drive](https://bit.ly/3nBBndu).
-I'm currently working on re-typsetting and formatting these in various fonts.
+I'm currently working on re-typesetting and formatting these in various fonts.
 More info coming soon!

 - **Comics**